 When a couple separates, the Family Law Act 1975 sets out how their assets should divided in a property settlement.
 A problem arises, however, if one party to the family law matter has depleted assets from the asset pool in a reckless or irresponsible manner before the property settlement.
 Routine expenditure is perfectly acceptable, but the court will take note if a party has depleted assets by gambling, gifting or selling assets for less than their true value.
 This article outlines the types of expenditures that are considered depleted assets, and how the court usually responds to this behaviour in family law matters.

-The Family Court and Federal Circuit Court assess property settlements according to a five-step test.
+The Federal Circuit and Family Court of Australia (FCFCA) assess property settlements according to a five-step test.
 The initial step is to identify all the assets and liabilities of the relationship, including property, savings, loans and mortgages.
 This is not calculated from the date of separation but the date when the parties enter into a binding financial agreement, receive final court orders or consent orders.
 As such, assets and debts acquired after separation are eligible to be included in the asset pool.

 If financial assets were depleted from the asset pool between separation and the date of the financial agreement this will be revealed during this step.
 For instance, if a savings account has been drained, then the financial documentation submitted during disclosure will reveal this discrepancy.